Can I Backup My Files in Safe Mode?

 Safe mode is a troubleshooting feature that starts your computer with only the basic files and drivers necessary for system startup, and most of the nonessential features are disabled.
 It is really useful for dealing with programs and drivers that might not start correctly or prevent Windows from starting correctly.

 Thus, in this mode, you don't need to worry about any interruption or data security risks due to viruses or malware.
 And you can easily backup files in safe mode.

 However, most backup program does not work in this mode.
 How do I backup files in safe mode without using backup software?
 Through extensive information search, I found the "copy and paste" or wbadmin works well in file backup.
 And there is a possibility that you cannot access safe mode due to different reasons, in this case, try to backup hard drive without booting Windows in the Windows PE environment.

-Backup files in Safe Mode step by step
+How to Backup Files in Safe Mode Step by Step

 Wbadmin start backup -backuptarget:F: -include:C: -allcritical

-If you do not like an image backup, you can also clone the hard drive to another one without imaging using AOMEI Backupper Standard.
+If you do not like an image backup, you can also clone hard drive, system partition or data partition without imaging using AOMEI Backupper Standard.